runar-labs/runar-swift/swift-serializer/LabelResolverDesign.md

 ## Integration with Encryption

-- `encryptLabelGroup` consumes `LabelResolver` to obtain `LabelKeyInfo` with pre-resolved recipients, then calls `CommonKeyManager.encryptWithEnvelope(data:networkPublicKey:profilePublicKeys:)` (API naming adjusted to actual CommonKeyManager).
+- `encryptLabelGroup` consumes `LabelResolver` to obtain `LabelKeyInfo` with pre-resolved recipients, then calls `CommonKeyManager.encryptWithEnvelope(data:networkPublicKey:profilePublicKeys:)` (exact API from CommonKeyManager protocol).
 - Missing label → omit group (store `nil` envelope) by contract in the higher-level orchestration.

 Example usage: